AshleyTaylor0712/reading-notes/README.md

 Himy name is Ashley and ....

-Link to my github porfolio: https://github.com/AshleyTaylor0712
+Link to my github porfolio: [my github portfolio](https://github.com/AshleyTaylor0712)

 What growthmidset means to me is....